Simple2Sample/Simple-Samples-Derpibooru-Tag-Alert/Readme.md

 *I recommend letting it check every couple of minutes in the beginning to see if it works as it should.*
 ## Known Bugs
-1. There are some brackets around the URLs in the message sent.
+1. ~~There are some brackets around the URLs in the message sent.~~ FIXED

 2. The script sends an old image if it scans an image that later gets deleted.
 One can avoid this by letting the scanning interval be larger.
 ---